-CENTRAL WORKSHOPS OF THE ACADEMY
+CAMPUS.
+WORKSHOPS OF THE ACADEMY

-The Academy of Art and Design also offers a range of modern and fully equipped workshops that students can freely access after an introductory course and where they can seek professional and dedicated guidance.
+The FHNW Academy of Art and Design also offers a range of modern and fully equipped workshops that students can freely access after an introduction course and where they can seek professional and dedicated guidance.